 Soil health is “the continued capacity of soil to function as a vital living ecosystem that sustains plants, animals, and humans.”

 Soil health is protected and enhanced by creating the conditions in the garden or farm for natural biological processes to occur.
-In natural (ecological) systems, organic matter is maintained, water conserved, nutrients cycled, and biological activity thrives.
+In natural (ecological) systems, organic matter is maintained, water is conserved, nutrients are cycled, and biological activity thrives.

 Soil Health Principles